 Add a Fireplace or Fire Pit

-You can add a bit of luxury to the garden by simply adding a fireplace or fire pit.
+Adding a fireplace or fire pit, you can add a bit of luxury to the garden.
 There’s nothing more luxurious than a full-masonry fireplace in your backyard.
 It would make for a nice area where you can entertain guests.
 You can organize barbecue parties and bond with your family over charred marshmallows and hot cocoa.
 It can be the main view of the yard.
-Even a small yard can accommodate a small fire pit where your guests can gather around.
+Even a small yard can accommodate a small fire pit where guests can gather.

 Install a Water Feature

 How about a fountain or a waterfall?
 Again, you can easily incorporate these into the designs of your small yard.
-You can place a waterfall in the corner of the garden, provided that it is safe from strong winds and wildlife.
+You can place a waterfall in the garden’s corner, provided it is safe from strong winds and wildlife.
 This can be the dramatic centerpiece of your yard.
 The water feature will draw your guests’ attention.
-It can be a good conversation started when you hold parties in your yard.
+A good conversation can start when you hold parties in your yard.

 Light It Up